MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/create-a-simple-starknet-dapp.md

 ```

 Ensure you call the token address in the `TokenBalanceAndTransfer` component.
-Add the following code to `App.tsx`, where the `TokenBalanceAndTransfer` component is called with the token address:
+Add the `TokenBalanceAndTransfer` component with the token address after the wallet info display, inside the main `return` of `App.tsx`:

 ```typescript title="App.tsx"
 {walletAccount &&